Call us on

 Out of the total pupil population, 991,980 children and young people are reported to have some SEN requiring additional support and/or resources from school.
 This equates to 11.6% of the pupil population, of which 236,805 have a statement of SEN or an Education, Health and Care (EHC) plan – according to official statistics.

 Our expert education team find that parents often have a very difficult time trying to access appropriate support for children with additional needs.
 Parents sometimes have to endure long and difficult disputes with local authorities to ensure that their child attends a school that is able to meet their needs or for appropriate support and provision to be put in place.

-Sarah Woosey, specialist education solicitor at Irwin Mitchell, answers below some of the most commonly asked questions to help parents with children that have or need SEN support, or for young people wanting answers about what support they should be getting at school:
+Our specialist education solicitors have answered some of the most commonly asked questions below to help parents with children that have or need SEN support, or for young people wanting answers about what support they should be getting at school:

 What should schools have in place to support my child’s SEN?

 Under the Children and Families Act which was introduced in September 2014, there are a number of specific duties placed on schools which specify what they must do in relation to their students who have a disability and or SEN. For more information on these, see our factsheets on ‘Duties on Schools’.
 In particular, all schools have a duty to use their best endeavours to meet the needs of pupils with special educational needs.

 All maintained schools (including academies) are provided with a budget annually which allows them to meet the needs of students attending school, including those with some additional needs.